July 1, 2015

-With less than two months to go until the inaugural 2015 SATUC Cup, the organisers of this unique tournament for underprivileged children are holding a special event on 7 July, 2015, to mark the end of the Holy month of Ramadan.
+With less than two months to go until the inaugural 2015 SATUC Cup, the organizers of this unique tournament for underprivileged children are holding a special event on 7 July 2015, to mark the end of the Holy month of Ramadan.

 The highlight of the Ramadan Suhoor event, to be held at Cairo’s Mövenpick Hotel, will be a friendly six-a-side match between the Egyptian and Syrian teams, both of whom will be competing for the Cup in the August 28-Sept 3 event.